The Homeless Reduction Bill has now been agreed by both houses.

 The court has previously ruled that a local authority may ignore the guidance because it is just that – guidance.

-Amongst other things, the Homeless Reduction Bill aims to stop local authorities issuing that advice and ensure they deal with enquiries.
+Amongst other things, the Homelessness Reduction Act aims to stop local authorities issuing that advice and ensure they deal with enquiries.

-Clause 1 of the Bill will amend the Housing Act 1996 adding a new definition of threatened with homelessness:
+When the Homelessness Reduction Act commences, Clause 1 of the Bill (as it was) will amend the Housing Act 1996 adding a new definition of threatened with homelessness:

 “(5) A person is also threatened with homelessness if—